 In the case of certain Trust REMICs that are considered to be "single-class REMICs" under temporary Treasury regulations, Holders of Regular Securities who are individuals, trusts, estates, or pass-through entities in which such persons hold interests may be required to recognize certain amounts of income in addition to interest and discount income.
 A single-class REMIC, in general, is a REMIC that (i) would be classified as an investment trust in the absence of a REMIC election or (ii) is substantially similar to an investment trust and was structured with the principal purpose of avoiding the allocation of "allocable investment expenses" (i.e., expenses normally allowable under Section 212 of the Code, which may include servicing and administrative fees and the guarantee fee with respect to the Trust Assets) to Holders of Regular Securities.
 Under the temporary Treasury regulations, each Holder of a regular or residual interest in a single-class REMIC is allocated (i) a share of the REMIC's allocable investment expenses and (ii) a corresponding amount of additional income.
+For taxable years beginning before January 1, 2026, an individual, trust or estate that holds Regular Securities in a single-class REMIC generally will not be eligible to deduct its allocable share of fees or expenses of a single-class REMIC under Section 212 of the Code.
+Consequently, an individual, trust or estate that holds a regular interest in a single-class REMIC (either directly or through a pass-through entity) will recognize additional income with respect to such regular interest.
+The amount of additional taxable income may be substantial and reduce the after-tax yield to such a Holder of an investment in the securities of an affected Trust.

-Section 67 of the Code permits an individual, trust or estate to deduct miscellaneous itemized expenses (including Section 212 expenses) only to the extent that such expenses, in the aggregate, exceed 2% of its adjusted gross income.
-Consequently, an individual, trust or estate that holds a regular interest in a single-class REMIC (either directly or through a pass-through entity) will recognize additional income with respect to such regular interest to the extent that its share of allocable investment expenses, when combined with its other miscellaneous itemized deductions for the taxable year, is less than 2% of its adjusted gross income.
+For taxable years beginning on or after January 1, 2026, individuals, trusts or estates generally will be able to deduct such fees and expenses only to the extent that such expenses, in the aggregate, exceed 2% of its adjusted gross income as specified in Section 67.
+Consequently, an individual, trust or estate that holds a regular interest in a single-class REMIC (either directly or through a pass-through entity) will recognize additional income with respect to such regular interest to the extent that its share of allocable investment expenses, when combined with its other miscellaneous itemized deductions for such taxable year beginning on or after January 1, 2026, is less than 2% of its adjusted gross income.
 Any such additional income will be treated as interest income.
-In addition, Code Section 68 currently provides that the amount of itemized deductions otherwise allowable for the taxable year for an individual whose adjusted gross income exceeds a certain amount will be reduced.
-The amount of such additional taxable income recognized by Holders who are subject to the limitations of either Section 67 or Section 68 may be substantial and may reduce the after-tax yield to such Holders of an investment in the Securities of an affected Trust.
+In addition, Code Section 68 further provides that the amount of itemized deductions otherwise allowable for the taxable year for an individual whose adjusted gross income exceeds a certain amount will be reduced.
+The amount of such additional taxable income recognized by Holders who are subject to the limitations of either Section 67 or Section 68 may also be substantial and may also reduce the after-tax yield to such Holders of an investment in the Securities of an affected Trust.
 Non-corporate Holders of Regular Securities evidencing an interest in a single-class REMIC also should be aware that miscellaneous itemized deductions, including allocable investment expenses attributable to such REMIC, are not deductible for purposes of the alternative minimum tax ("AMT").

 Although the law is not entirely clear, unless every Security Group related to a Trust REMIC would be classified as an investment trust in the absence of the REMIC election, the Trustee will not treat the Trust REMIC as a single-class REMIC.